marnoux/stunning-dollop/README.md

-### Saddam was a bad guy — really bad guy.
-But you know what he did well?
-He killed terrorists.
-He did that so good
+### He’s a war hero because he was captured.
+I like people that weren’t captured.